XEZ1/PacmanMDP/README.md

 Contributions to enhance or extend the `MDPAgent` are welcome.
 If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

 ## License
 This `MDPAgent` is intended for educational purposes and follows the licensing agreement of the Pac-Man AI projects developed at UC Berkeley.
-You are free to use or extend this project for educational purposes, provided you do not distribute or publish solutions, retain this notice, and provide clear attribution to UC Berkeley, including a link to the AI course.